 What happens once my place has been confirmed?

-In the final stage you’ll receive information by email about enrolment and starting your course.
+In the final stage, once your offer has been confirmed through UCAS, you’ll receive information by email about enrolment and starting your course.

 Take a look at our Enrolment page for useful information including enrolment terms and conditions, key dates, how to enrol online and attending an enrolment event.